 © Dr Ph Abimelec – dermatologue

-In some patients oval greyish brown marks appear on the face and neck or trunk and limbs without an inflammatory phase.
-It may be the same or similar to erythema dyschromicum perstans.
-A skin biopsy reveals lichenoid features (see below), which are absent in a similar condition called idiopathic macular pigmentation.
+In some patients ill-defined oval greyish brown marks appear on the face and neck or trunk and limbs without an inflammatory phase.
+In some cases, lichen planus pigmentosus is provoked by sun exposure.
+In others, it arises in sun-protected sites such as the armpits.
+It has diffuse, reticulate and diffuse patterns.
+Lichen planus pigmentosus may be the same or similar to erythema dyschromicum perstans.
+Skin biopsy of lichen planus pigmentosus reveals lichenoid features (see below), which are absent in a similar condition called idiopathic macular pigmentation.

 Actinic lichen planus